edg-l/edgarluque.com/content/blog/creating_a_kernel_p3.md

 categories = ["rust", "kernel", "x86_64"]
 +++

 Next we will add a frame allocator, needed to do proper memory mapping which will result in us having the ability to add a heap allocator for our kernel.
-Allowing to use Rust's `alloc` crate, giving us access to `Vec` and more.
+Allowing us to use Rust's `alloc` crate, giving us access to `Vec` and more.

-To implement a frame allocator, need to know get a memory map, this map gives us the information of what regions of memory are usable by the kernel.
+To implement a frame allocator, need to get a memory map, this map gives us the information of what regions of memory are usable by the kernel.
-Some regions of memory may be reserved by the bootloader, acpi, or simply bad memory due to hardware damage.
+Some regions of memory may be reserved by the bootloader, ACPI, or simply bad memory due to hardware damage.

 We will also need the higher half mapping provided by limine.
 Limine maps for us all the contiguous physical memory starting at a given "virtual address" which we will call the physical memory offset, this is needed so we can access the level 4 page table.
 It also gives us an easy way to directly convert a physical address to virtual by simply adding the physical memory offset provided to us.